 Mr. Bress is consistently recognized as one of the top US appellate and Supreme Court advocates by The Legal 500 US and Chambers USA, which have described him as an “excellent advocate, a strategic thinker, a fantastic writer” and a “superb” lawyer with “an impressive range of experience at the top level,” who “provides great representation.”
 He is a Fellow of the American Academy of Appellate Advocates, and has been recognized consistently by Best Lawyers as one of the Best Lawyers in America in the area of appellate law, based on peer recommendations.
-In 2013, Mr. Bress was named an Appellate MVP by Law360, and in 2015 he was named a Client Service All-Star in BTI Consulting Group’s survey of US corporate leaders.
+In 2019, he was recognized by Benchmark Litigation as a Litigation Star, and in 2015, Mr. Bress was named a Client Service All-Star in BTI Consulting Group’s survey of US corporate leaders.

 In addition to his practice, Mr. Bress is the Global Chair of the firm’s Ethics Committee.
 He previously served as a member of the firm’s Executive Committee.